webplatform/docs/concepts/information_architecture/planning_a_website/index.md

 ===What is wireframing?===

-Wireframing is the part of web design where you build a very basic outline of the sites layout.
+Wireframing is the part of web design where you build a very basic outline of the site's layout.
 This helps figure out where to place things.
-You should think starting here about if you site is going to target desktop and mobile users or just one; it is very important that [[concepts/responsive/an_introduction_to_responsive_website_design|responsive design]] begins here if you are going to target both.
+You should think about starting here if your site is going to target desktop or mobile users; it is very important that [[concepts/responsive/an_introduction_to_responsive_website_design|responsive design]] begins here if you are going to target both.

 Some tools to help wireframe are:
 * [http://pencil.evolus.vn/en-US/Home.aspx Pencil]